PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ![Purple-blue flowers on a borage plant in the garden](https://ucarecdn.com/5f32185c-6ae8-446e-9977-0bcab7644b33/Borage.jpg)

-Borage is a favorite pollinator plant.
-Its delicate blue flowers can be used to add a cucumber-like flavor to drinks and dishes.
-Borage is also highly attractive to beneficial insects such as lacewings, syrphid flies, and ground beetles.
+Borage is a favored pollinator plant in the garden.
+It is also highly attractive to beneficial insects such as lacewings, syrphid flies, and ground beetles.
 Borage may even help to repel hornworms and other pests!
 Borage self-seeds prolifically; regular deadheading can help to encourage flowering and to reduce the amount of seeds dropped.
-With good care borage will bloom for most of the growing season- from June to October or longer!
+With good care borage will bloom for most of the growing season- from June to October or longer.

 ### California poppy